 If you've changed address, it may be that transport difficulties are a problem.
 Nevertheless, you should still discuss the transfer request with your child's base school before considering a transfer to another school.

 As part of the application process, the headteacher at your child's current school will always be notified of the request to change schools as they may wish to submit information to help consideration of your case.
+The school that you have requested in your application may be provided with an adapted copy of your application to enable ranking of your application and once an allocation has been made, the school will receive a copy of your full application.

 You must discuss any transfer with the current school, preferably before applying for a transfer.